*This post may contain affiliate links. Please see my disclosure for more details!*

 - You can swap the sunflower oil for vegetable oil!

-- You can use any flavour chocolate chip.
+- You can use any flavour chocolate chip - dark, milk or white.

 - You can use smooth or crunchy biscoff spread - or swap the spread for any other type of spread!!